timsvoice/brews-crews/ROADMAP.md

+##160719

+We have a search function/component.
+Now we need to create the new review section and associated mutation on GraphQL.
+This should also serve as the edit review section.
+Once this is complete we should deploy to Heroku and make sure everything is working in production.

+####Bonus Points

+Organize the repo into meteor-maker style folder structure.

+####Bonus Bonus Points

+Plan lesson sequence and start segmenting the repo into first stage.

 ##160717

 We got a "stateless" search function/component going but it doesn't yet accept any user input for returning beer searches.
 Tonight we're going to implement a search component with state that will be taken from user input.
 This state will then perform a search on the breweryDB API.
 Each returned beer should have a Link to create a new review.